-Is It Against the Law to Shovel Snow Onto the Road?
+Is It Illegal to Plow Snow Onto the Street?

 Plowing Snow or Shoveling Snow Onto the Street Is Unlawful As An Offence Contrary to Section 181 of the Highway Traffic Act.
 Upon Conviction a Person May Be Fined Up to $1,000 Plus a Mandatory Victim Surcharge and Court Cost.

 Understanding the Illegality of Plowing or Shoveling Snow Onto a Roadway Including Applicable Penalties

 The effort to maintain snow and ice and thereby to keep roadways as free and safe from winter hazards requires great diligence and resources.
 Accordingly, when people shovel snow or plow snow onto a roadway, doing so may adversely impact the effort expended to keep the roadway as well maintained and thereby as safe as possible.